krishna-sharma19/SBU-QA/README.md

 custom_ques = ["What is the annual deductible amount for SHIP?"] json_file = create_json(custom_para,custom_ques)
 ```

+We used this to find context paragraph containing answer.
+Basic indea is question embedding should be closer to the paragraph containing the answer.
+Primary code change is in Infersent/encoder/Infersent.ipynb.

 #### Generating predictions for this file
 ```
 python run_squad.py \